Request a repeat prescription

 If you require prescriptions for regular and continuing treatment, it is not always necessary to see the doctor each time.
 Repeat prescriptions are computerised and the tear-off slip at the side will indicate the date your review is due.

-Order your Repeat Prescription through Patient Access
+Order Online with Patient Access

 Full Repeat Prescription Procedure